computorg/template-computo-R/README.md

 Documentation and sample of an Rmarkdown-based submission for the Computo journal.

-Show how to setup and automatically build the following outputs, ready to submit to our Peer-review platform:
+Shows how to automatically setup and build the following outputs, ready to submit to our peer-review platform:

 - [HTML output](https://computorg.github.io/template-computo-Rmarkdown/)
 - [PDF output](https://computorg.github.io/template-computo-Rmarkdown/article.pdf)

 ## Process overview

-Submissions to Computo require both scientific content (typically equations, codes and figures) and a proof that this content is reproducible.
-This is achieved via the standard notebook systems available for R, Python and Julia (Jupyter notebook and Rmarkdown), coupled with the binder building system.
+Submissions to Computo require both scientific content (typically equations, codes and figures) and aproof that this content is reproducible.
+This is achieved via the standard notebook systems available for R, Python and Julia (Jupyter notebook and Rmarkdown), coupled with the binder build system.

 A Computo submission is thus a git(hub) repository like this one typically containing

 - the source of the notebook (a .Rmd file + a BibTeX + some statics files typically in `figs/`)
 - configuration files for the binder environment to build the final notebook files, HTML and PDF (`environment.yml`, `r-addons.R` and optionnaly `apt.txt`).

-The following picture gives an overview of the process on the author' side (with both Rmarkdown/Jupyter Myst approcahes):
+The following picture gives an overview of the process on the author's side (with both Rmarkdown/Jupyter Myst approaches):

 ![Computo author process](https://github.com/computorg/computorg.github.io/raw/source/assets/img/computo_process_authors.png)